sdht0/hackbase/README.md

 Feedback
 --------
 Don't judge this too harshly.
 I completed it within a self imposed time constraint and motivation which comes from [last minute panic](http://www.gocomics.com/calvinandhobbes/2012/05/24).
+At the same time, I feel it ended up being quite good :)

 For any improvements or comments, lets [discuss in Issues](https://github.com/siddharthasahu/hackbase/issues).